albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/regression_bigquery.md

 ![alt](./pics/correlation_matrix.png "")

 - Well, this result is dumb, but helpful when working with great amount of labels.
 Remember to erase columns with strong correlation as first approach (but try everything before deleting them)

+## (This is already donde in other repo, better done, or just done like it should be)

 -------------------------------------------------------------